bgplab/bgplab/basic/4-ipv6/index.md

 *netlab* will configure IPv4 addressing, IPv6 addressing, and BGP for IPv4 on your router, resulting in a configuration similar to what you should have done in [Advertise IPv4 Prefixes to BGP Neighbors](3-originate.md).

-If you're not using *netlab* just continue with the configuration you made during the [previous exercise](3-originate.md) and add IPv6 addresses to the loopback- and WAN interfaces of your router before proceeding.
+If you're not using *netlab*, continue with the configuration you made during the [previous exercise](3-originate.md) and add IPv6 addresses to your router's loopback- and WAN interfaces before proceeding.

 ## Configuration Tasks